 The brain may survive in deeper states of coma than the ones found during the isoelectric line (flat line).— Lead researcher, Florin Amzica.

 The Mayo Clinic, one of the most well respected medical establishments for treatment and training in America, can tell us what constitutes a coma.

-The authorities at Mayo state that a coma is a state of prolonged unconsciousness.
-It is related to any of several problematic causes.
-These causes are traumatic brain injury (TBI), strokes (cardiovascular events), a brain tumor, drug or alcohol intoxication, and chronic illnesses such as diabetes and long-term infection.
+The authorities at Mayo state that a coma is a state of prolonged unconsciousness and is related to any of several problematic causes.
+These causes are often:

 The Calder Medical Center in Miami, Florida has replaced the most-used Glasgow Coma Scale with the Rancho Los Amigos Scale (RLAS) when a patient begins to show signs of awareness and ability to respond to his/her environment.

 The RLAS is more thorough in assessment, with several additional levels of consciousness or arousal state with which to work.
 Level I is coma.